Tom-Tee/mad-events/README.md

 5. Add validations for reverse time e.g. it won't let you make a talk with a start time 4pm end time 3pm etc.

-6. More bug testing with different users trying out the application.
+6. More bug testing with different users trying the application.

 ## What I learned